aiekick/ImGuiFontStudio/README.md

 In both cases, the use in code is the same :

-After that step, when you have a ImGui widgett with test you just need to put int he label field, the glyph you want, defined in the header file :
+After that step, when you have a ImGui widget to test, you just need to put in the label field, the glyph you want, defined in the header file :
 ```cpp
  ImGui::Button(ICON_IGFS_FOLDER_OPEN " Open Font");
 ```
-and you will have this reult :
+and you will have this result :
 ![Button_With_Icons](doc/Button_With_Icons.png)

 ## Contributions / Issues / Features request